 - Long Handle Stapler– This can be a pricey tool, but works very well for pages that have come loose in staple bound books.
 You generally find that the books ordered from book clubs like Scholastic or Troll have staple binding.

 - Eraser- Takes stray pencil marks that little ones may have made on pages.

-You now are equipped for those book emergencies.
+You now are equipped for those library book care emergencies.
 Having a few tools on hand can rescue many of your beloved books from retirement.
 Of course, we know that some book accidents are beyond repair.
 Never fear, in a future post, we will look at other uses for books that are beyond fixing.
 Happy book doctoring!

 P.S.
 Have you signed up for our FREE newsletter?
 Each week you get lots of literacy goodies delivered to your inbox.
 Take a second and sign-up HERE.